 The population falling within the union at the 1831 census had been 15,017 with parishes ranging in size from Middleton (population 35) to Sidlesham (1,002).
 The average annual poor-rate expenditure for the period 1831-34 had been £16,457 or £1.1s.11d. per head of the population.

-Most of the building was destroyed by a fire in 1899.
+Most of the workhouse building was destroyed by a fire in 1899.
 Although parts of the structure were four storeys high, the presence of fire escapes resulted in virtually all the 115 inmates escaping without injury.
 The one fatality was a man in frail health who was described as dying of 'fright'.
-The inmates were immediately distributed among neighbouring institutions, including Chichester, Westbourne, Midhurst, Petworth, East Preston and Thakeham Workhouses, and terms were negotiated for their maintenance with the various unions.
-The Westhampnett Union continued to pay for people to be maintained at other union workhouses, especially Chichester, and the Westhampnett Workhouse was never rebuilt.
+The inmates were immediately distributed among neighbouring institutions, including Chichester, Westbourne, Midhurst, Petworth, East Preston and Thakeham workhouses, and terms were negotiated for their maintenance with the various unions.
+The Westhampnett Union continued to pay for people to be maintained at other union workhouses, especially Chichester, and the Westhampnett workhouse was never rebuilt.

 The surviving outbuildings were later used as an isolation hospital but none of these still exist.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.

 - West Sussex Record Office, County Hall, Chichester, West Sussex PO19 1RN.
 Very few records survive — holdings include Guardians' minutes (1835-1930); etc.